nsacyber/Windows-Secure-Host-Baseline/Hardware/README.md

 *	Older systems (>5 years ago) shipped with VT-x disabled by default in the firmware.
 Newer systems (<3-4 years) typically have VT-x enabled by default.
 Some OEM (HP and Dell) enterprise class systems can have VT-x automatically enabled with free OEM provided tools.
 *	Vt-d was not widely supported by processors until about Windows 7 SP1 even though it has been more common in Intel processors since 2011/2012.
 *	Vt-d is generally disabled by default in the firmware.
 Some OEM (HP and Dell) enterprise class systems can have  Vt-d automatically enabled with free OEM provided tools.
-* System device drivers may not be compatible with Virtualization-based protection of code integrity aka Hypervisor-based Code Integrity (HVCI).
+* System and peripheral device drivers may not be compatible with Virtualization-based protection of code integrity aka Hypervisor-based Code Integrity (HVCI).

 ## Other links